Correct posture for Manual Handling.

 Move smoothly without jerking.
 Turn by moving your feet, not twisting your spine.
 Set down by reversing the process.

-Why Posture Matters in Manual Handling
+Why posture matters in Manual Handling

 The position of your spine during lifting determines whether force is distributed safely across your back muscles and bones, or concentrated in ways that cause damage.